7D2DMods/SDXMods/SDX_Quests/README.md

 ObjectiveBuffSDX
 ---------------------

-This new Objective type allows you to set a condition on a buff before continuing.
+This new Objective type allows you to set a condition on a buff before continueing.
 In the below example, in order to transition from Phase 1 to Phase 2, the entity must have the buff called "buffAnimalAdult".

 ###Properties:###

-	phase: Like in Vanilla.
+	phase: Vanilla.
 	buff: This is the buff that the entity must have before this phase will progress.

 Example Usage: